The StrokeEd MOOC

 Our target audience is occupational therapists and physiotherapists, but anyone involved in stroke rehabilitation is welcome to register for the MOOC.

 Registrants included occupational therapists, physiotherapists, allied health assistants, physicians, nurses, students, stroke survivors and others interested in stroke rehabilitation.
+The completion rate was 42% which is a high proportion for MOOC completion, often MOOCs have a 10 to 20% completion rate.

 Course overview